yichern/baxter-tool/README.md

 The directory `baxter-tool/physical/` contains the source code for work on the physical Baxter system.

 Run `python simulation.py` to run the script for Baxter to execute tool length detection, offset calculation for kinematics extension, and action trajectory execution.
-This command must be done on the Baxter workspace at the ScazLab, with Baxter turned on, untucked and ROS launched.
+This command must be done on the Baxter workspace at the ScazLab with Baxter turned on, untucked and ROS launched.

 ___